Rylands v. Fletcher (1868): Case Summary & Strict Liability

 Introduction

-The case of Rylands v.
-Fletcher is a landmark judgment in the world of tort law.
-It laid the foundation for the rule of ‘Strict Liability’, which implies that a person can be held liable for harm even if they were not negligent in causing it.
+Rylands v.
+Fletcher (1868) is a landmark of tort law.
+It created the rule of strict liability — the principle that a person can be held liable for harm even when they were not negligent and did not intend any damage.

 Historical Background